Tsukiyonocm/Reading-List/README.md

 9. <b>We Are Here to Hurt Each Other</b> by Paula D Ashe (7-2-24) - This was a strange read.
 I bought this on a whim largely because of the cover looked interesting to me.
 I had thought it was an actual story, but it ended up being some sadistic short stories that involved a lot of people being brutalized in some way.
 It was somewhat interesting on the whole, but was just not expecting it.
 Not sure I would read more from the author?
 Overall I just didnt really feel connected to the stories, but they were brutal to say the least.
 In various ways people were getting ripped apart and just cut to pieces, getting their faces blown off with shotguns.
 Was just all over the place.

+10. <b>The Crystal Shard</b> by R. A. Salvatore (8-6-24) - What else needs to be said about this book?
+While I originally read the Dark Elf books in chronilogical order, this is truly the book that started the series.
+Largely pits the main players against a wayward wizard who gets his hands on the Crystal Shard.
+Being controlled by the crystal largely he created an army to take over Ten Towns.
+Then the adventure begins.
+A great read and loving to have reread this for the first time since I was in high school, which at this point was first done back about 23 years or so ago.

 ### Currently Reading

 1. A Brave Black Regiment by Captain Luis F. Emilio
-2. The Crystal Shard by R. A. Salavatore
+2. Star Wars: Path of Deceit by Tessa Gratton

-### Current Book Completed Count as of 7/7/24
+### Current Book Completed Count as of 8/7/24

 Non-fiction - 7\
-Fiction - 9
+Fiction - 10